 Motorbikes are the way to go

-In the big cities, where there are more sellers you will be able to buy a motorbike for as low as $200 USD.
-I’m sorry to break it up to you, but if you’re paying more than that, you’re most likely being ripped off.
-Let’s say you buy your bike in Hanoi and want to take it for a ride across the country.
+Whether you want to rent a bike to go from Hanoi to Halong Bay or buy a motorbike and travel around the country, motorbikes are the best and cheapest method of transportation in Vietnam.
+If you’re looking to buy a motorbike, do this in one of the big cities, where there are more sellers you will be able to buy a motorbike for as low as $200 USD.
+But that’s not the best part!
+If you follow my example, you can buy a bike in Hanoi and ride it across the country.
 Unless you completely trash the bike, you will be able to sell it for more or less the same price in Ho Chi Minh.
-This actually means that you’ve rented a bike for free.
+This actually means that you’ve rented a bike for (almost) free.
 It will be a bit difficult to drive it in the beginning because of the congested traffic and just the Vietnamese driving culture in general.
 Also, get used to honking.
 A lot of it!
 In Vietnamese that normally means ‘I’m about to pass by you’, or ‘Hurry up, grandma’.

 Talking about things to know before visiting Vietnam, you should learn a few things about…